Symptoms

 When to see a doctor

 CTE is thought to develop over many years after repeated brain injuries that may be mild or severe.
-See your health care provider in these situations:
+See your healthcare professional in these situations:

 • Suicidal thoughts.
 Research shows that people with CTE may be at increased risk of suicide.
 If you have thoughts of hurting yourself, call 911 or your local emergency number.
 Or contact a suicide hotline.
 In the U.S., call or text 988 to reach the 988 Suicide & Crisis Lifeline or use the Lifeline Chat.

 • Head injury.
-See your health care provider if you've had a head injury, even if you didn't need emergency care.
-If your child has received a head injury that concerns you, call your child's health care provider right away.
-Depending on the symptoms, your or your child's provider may recommend seeking immediate medical care.
+See your healthcare professional if you've had a head injury, even if you didn't need emergency care.
+If your child has had a head injury that concerns you, call your child's healthcare professional right away.
+Depending on the symptoms, your child's health professional may recommend seeking immediate medical care.

 • Memory problems.
-See your health care provider if you have concerns about your memory.
-Also see your provider if you experience other thinking or behavior problems.
+See your healthcare professional if you have memory loss or if you have other thinking or behavior symptoms.

 Causes

-Repeated head trauma is likely the cause of CTE.
+Repeated head trauma is likely the cause of chronic traumatic encephalopathy, also known as CTE.
 Football players in the United States, ice hockey players and military members serving in war zones have been the focus of most CTE studies.
-However, other sports and factors such as physical abuse also can lead to repeated head injuries.
+However, other sports and factors such as physical abuse can lead to repeated head injuries.
+Research also has found that CTE can affect people who played both amateur and professional sports.
+This was discovered when autopsies were done of the brains of young people who had died and had repeated head injuries during their lives.

-A head injury can cause a concussion, which may cause headaches, problems with memory and other symptoms.
-Not everyone who experiences repeated concussions, including athletes and military members, go on to develop CTE.
+A head injury can cause a concussion, which may lead to headaches, trouble with memory and other symptoms.
+Not everyone who experiences repeated concussions, including athletes and military members, goes on to develop CTE.
 Some studies have shown no increased incidence of CTE in people exposed to repeated head injuries.

-It's possible that people with CTE may show signs of another neurodegenerative disease, including Alzheimer's disease, amyotrophic lateral sclerosis (ALS), Parkinson's disease or frontotemporal lobar degeneration, also known as frontotemporal dementia.
+It's possible that people with CTE may show signs of another neurodegenerative disease, such as Alzheimer's disease, amyotrophic lateral sclerosis (ALS), Parkinson's disease or frontotemporal dementia.

 Risk factors

-Repeated exposure to traumatic brain injury is thought to increase the risk of CTE.
+Repeated traumatic brain injuries are thought to increase the risk of chronic traumatic encephalopathy.
 Experts are still learning about the risk factors.

 Prevention

-There is no treatment for CTE.
-But CTE may be prevented because it's associated with recurrent concussions.
+Chronic traumatic encephalopathy, also known as CTE, can be prevented by lowering the risk of getting a concussion.
 People who have had one concussion are more likely to have another head injury.
 The current recommendation to prevent CTE is to reduce mild traumatic brain injuries and to prevent additional injury after a concussion.

 3. Katz DI, et al. National Institute of Neurological Disorders and Stroke consensus diagnostic criteria for traumatic encephalopathy syndrome.
 Neurology.
 2021; doi:10.1212/WNL.0000000000011850.